djy6969/A-Music-Community-Website-Based-on-NLP-Sentiment-Analysis/README.md

 Update Music Score This feature is able to update the music statistics used for analysis.
 Statistics for All Music It presents the statistics for the 10 most popular songs and the 10 least popular songs and music proportions in positive comments or negative comments.
-Statistics for a Single Music It presents the statistics for a single song, including the percent￾ages of comments on this song, the popularity of this song at different times, and the number of different comments on this song at different times.
+Statistics for a Single Music It presents the statistics for a single song, including the percentages of comments on this song, the popularity of this song at different times, and the number of different comments on this song at different times.

 ### Back-end